Common Treatment Interventions

 Detoxification

-Detoxification (i.e., "detox") is a process that helps stop the intake of drugs or alcohol in people who are dependent.
+Detoxification (i.e., "detox") is when the body has had a substance in it over a period of time and then that substance is removed or withheld from the body.
 The goal of detox is to safely rid the body of drugs or alcohol that build up.

 Note: A person who needs detox services and does not get them is at risk for suffering delirium tremens (DTs) and/or death.
 Contact a medical professional if a person appears to be significantly intoxicated.